Yacht Leasing Agreements

 Yachts in commercial use of over 15 metres in length which do not carry cargo and do not carry more than 12 passengers may be registered in Malta as commercial yachts subject to compliance with the requirements of the Commercial Yacht Code, a code drawn up by the Merchant Shipping Directorate within Transport Malta to specifically regulate the construction, equipment and operation of such yachts.

-Registration of a yacht under the Commercial Yacht Registry in Malta provides many benefits amongst which are that,
+Yacht registration in Malta under the Commercial Yacht Registry provides many benefits amongst which are that,

 - No tax is chargeable in Malta on income derived from the chartering of a commercial yacht by a licensed shipping organisation, which may be a Maltese Company or an international owner recognised by the Merchant Shipping Directorate.
 An annual tax calculated on the basis of the yacht’s tonnage would be payable to the Merchant Shipping Directorate instead;